When Perimenopause and Menopause Feel Like a Struggle and Why Your Gut Needs Attention

 But when progesterone levels dip (like they do during perimenopause), you lose that calming effect.
 This means bloating, constipation, and digestive issues become more frequent.

-And it doesn’t stop there.
-Low progesterone is like a VIP pass for LPS producers to thrive in your gut.
-These bad bacterial by-products can induce inflammation anywhere in your body because it contributes to leaky gut.
-A ticket to all kinds of other health problems.
+Low progesterone acts like a VIP pass for LPS producers to thrive in your gut.
+These harmful bacterial by-products can trigger inflammation throughout your body, leading to leaky gut and paving the way for a range of other health issues.

 Beta-Glucuronidase: A Hidden Enzyme Stirring Up Trouble